MS Eco council

 Fundraising - Gil Azriel

-The Eco Council committees changed this year (2023-2024), from having six committees (Bearcat Sponsorship, Media and Awareness, MS assemblies, Nature and Recycling, Education, and Biodiversity) to simply five committees (Biodiversity and Marine, Environmental Awareness, Nature and Recycling, Education, and Fundraising).
+The Eco Council committees changed this year (2023-2024), from having five committees (Bearcat Sponsorship, Media and Awareness, MS assemblies, Nature and Recycling, Education, and Biodiversity) to three main commitees (Waste & Recycling, Biodiversity, and Media & Awareness.)

 Bird/butterfly feeders